Easy Ways to Detect Air Leaks

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, complete with a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for maximum energy efficiency.
-Contact Stevenson Service Experts Heating & Air Conditioning in Dayton for a professional energy assessment at 937-503-7896.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Contact Stevenson Service Experts in Dayton for a professional energy assessment at 937-503-7896.